 There could also be an issue with your claim.
 Arasteh notes that when she worked for a nonprofit workforce development organization, some of her clients would share that their checks had unexpectedly stopped.
 In some cases, she learned that they had answered "No" to the question of whether they were actively searching for a job, causing the unemployment insurance (UI) claim to be flagged and their check stopped.

 She notes that working with a career counselor or career development agency may have met the job-search requirement, but clients either did not know this or did not know what would happen if they answered no.

-If your benefits have stopped and you are unsure why, you should check with your state unemployment office for clarification, which brings us to our next question.
+If your benefits have stopped and you are unsure why, you should check with your state unemployment office for clarification.

 CPR News.
 "Gig Workers Frustrated With Vague Error Messages As Colorado Expands Unemployment System."
 Accessed April 21, 2020.

 U.S. Department of Labor.
 "State Unemployment Insurance Benefits."
 Accessed April 21, 202

 U.S. Department of Labor.
 "How Do I File for Unemployment Insurance?"
 Accessed April 21, 2020.